How to Fit Your TV Into Your Room’s Design

-Back when television sets were enormous pieces of furniture, taking up several square feet in your small living room, you had no choice but to design your entire space around the tech.
+Back when television sets were enormous pieces of furniture, taking up several square feet in your small apartments for rent living room, you had no choice but to design your entire space around the tech.
 Thankfully, these days TVs are slim and sleek flat screens that that inconspicuously fit into any existing design aesthetic.
 If you are wondering how to design your room around your TV, the truth is you should be wondering the opposite: How should you fit your TV into the interior design of your dreams?

 Always Mount Your TV